AndreaBarghigiani/EpicReactNotes/React/React.useEffect().md

   )

 ```
-As you can see the `asyncCallback` is defined **inside the component** and from the React eyes it'll be a new function at each render and this is not a good solution since will let us wasting resources.
+As you can see the `asyncCallback` is defined **inside the component** and from the React point of view it'll be a new function at each render and this is not a good solution since will let us wasting resources.

 In order to solve this issue we have to identify **what really changes** and pass it as a parameter to insert it in the dependencies list.